zaidanm16/zaidanm16/README.md

 # 💫 About Me:
-🔭 I’m currently on internship at PT Indostorage Solusi Teknologi<br>👯 I’m looking to collaborate on DevOps Project<br>🌱 I’m currently learning DevSecOps<br>⚡ I’m an IT Enthusiast, Football Fans, & MotoGP Fans
+🔭 I’m currently on internship at PT Indostorage Solusi Teknologi<br>👯 I’m looking to collaborate on DevOps Project<br>🌱 I’m currently learning DevSecOps<br>⚡ I’m an IT Enthusiast & Football Fans

 ## 🌐 Socials: